2025 Winter Zoom Series: Bringing Pinewoods History to Life

 Jeff Warner and Genny Shimer, members of the first PCI Board, in Ampleforth c.
 1972.
 Photo credit: Suzanne Szasz

 In the sale of the century, the Conant family sold Pinewoods Camp to a newly created non-profit: Pinewoods Camp, Inc. (PCI).
-As Pinewoods celebrates our Centennial, we also celebrate our 50th anniversary as an independent non-profit.
-We are pulling together a panel of special guests – major players in the forming of PCI.
+As Pinewoods celebrated our Centennial, we also celebrated our 50th anniversary as an independent non-profit.
+We put together a panel of special guests – major players in the forming of PCI.
 Join us for stories and anecdotes, and maybe the chance to ask your burning questions, with 50 years of perspective.

 Participants: